observed.

 Friday, November 13th, 2015

-I used Paris to draw perspective on celebrity culture
+I used the Paris attack to give perspective on pop culture in America.

 I used a real tragedy to highlight larger issues than celebrity feuds.